namadjidku/topic_modelling/README.md

 * Words are **lemmatized** - words in third person are changed to first person and verbs in past and future tenses are changed into present.
 * Words are **stemmed** - words are reduced to their root form.

+Convert document (a list of words) into the bag-of-words format = list of (token_id, token_count) 2-tuples.
+Each word is assumed to be a tokenized and normalized string (either unicode or utf8-encoded).

 Following is an overall scheme of the algorithm:

 [image1]: ./LDA.jpg
+[image2]: ./training.jpg

 ![image1]

+By comparing the generated fake documents with the real ones, we can compute the error and backpropogate it to compute the gradient and move the points to reduce the error:
+![image2]

+Implementation of LDA is not the part of the project, the described logic is carried out by the library gensim.